AdaCore/ada_coding_standards/source/guidelines/safe_reclamation/rcl01_no_multiple_reclamations.rst

 Never deallocate the storage designated by a given access value more than once.

-"""""""
-Notes
-"""""""

-Enforcement of this rule can be provided by manual code review, unless deallocation is forbidden via No_Unchecked_Deallocation or SPARK is used, as ownership analysis in SPARK detects such cases.
-Note that storage utilization analysis tools such as Valgrind can usually find this sort of error.
-In addition, a GNAT-defined storage pool is available to help debug such errors.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2
 """"""""""""""""""""""""""""""""""""""""""""""""